kezeneilhou/livewire-tailwind-modal/readme.md

     $this->dispatch('hideModal');
 }

 ```

 ## Publishing Assets

 ### Custom View

-Use your own modals view by publishing the package view:
+Use your own modals view by publishing the package view.
+This is useful if you want to customize the Flux modal wrapper or change transition effects.

 ```console
 php artisan vendor:publish --tag=livewire-tailwind-modal:views

 ```

 Now edit the view file inside `resources/views/vendor/livewire-tailwind-modal`.
 The package will use this view to render the component.